Microsoft Defender for Office 365 security product overview

 The core of Office 365 security is EOP protection.
-Microsoft Defender for Office 365 P1 contains EOP in it.
+Microsoft Defender for Office 365 P1 contains EOP.
 Defender for Office 365 P2 contains P1 and EOP.
 The structure is cumulative.
-That's why, when configuring this product, you should start with EOP and work to Defender for Office 365.
+That's why, when configuring this product, you should start with EOP and work up to Defender for Office 365.

 Though email authentication configuration takes place in public DNS, it's important to configure this feature to help defend against spoofing.
 If you have EOP, you should configure email authentication.

-If you have an Office 365 E3, or below, you have EOP, but with the option to buy standalone Defender for Office 365 P1 through upgrade.
+If you have an Office 365 E3 or virtually any subscription with Exchange Online mailboxes, you definitely have EOP.
+You can most likely purchase Defender for Office 365 as an add-on subscription.
 If you have Office 365 E5, you already have Defender for Office 365 P2.

-If your subscription is neither Office 365 E3 or E5, you can still check to see if you have the option to upgrade to Microsoft Defender for Office 365 P1.
-If you're interested, this webpage lists subscriptions eligible for the Microsoft Defender for Office 365 P1 upgrade (check the end of the page for the fine-print).
+If your subscription is neither Office 365 E3 or E5, you can use this page to see if you can upgrade to Microsoft Defender for Office 365 (check the end of the page for the fine-print).

 The Office 365 security ladder from EOP to Microsoft Defender for Office 365

 What makes adding Microsoft Defender for Office 365 plans an advantage to pure EOP threat management can be difficult to tell at first glance.
-To help sort out if an upgrade path is right for your organization, let's look at the capabilities of each product when it comes to:
+To determine if an upgrade path is right for your organization, let's look at the capabilities of each product when it comes to:

 If you want to dig in to EOP, jump to this article.